-Both the National Highway Traffic Safety Administration and the Insurance Institute for Highway Safety have rated the 2019 Fit well in crash testing.
-It also stands out in its segment thanks to Honda’s excellent suite of active safety features, known as Honda Sensing, consists of adaptive cruise control, automatic high beams, and lane keeping assist.
+The 2019 Honda Fit stands out in its segment thanks to Honda’s excellent suite of active safety features, known as Honda Sensing, consists of adaptive cruise control, automatic high beams, and lane keeping assist.
 It’s standard on the EX and EX-L trims and optional on LX and Sport models that are equipped with the CVT.
 The two higher trims also get the Honda LaneWatch system; a road departure mitigation feature is also available.

 Based on EPA mileage ratings.
 Use for comparison purposes only.
-Your mileage depending on driving conditions, how you drive and maintain your vehicle, battery-pack age/condition, and other factors.
+Your mileage will vary depending on driving conditions, how you drive and maintain your vehicle, battery-pack age/condition, and other factors.